mars/create-react-app-buildpack/README.md

 Version compatibility
 ---------------------

 This buildpack will never intentionally cause previously deployed apps to become undeployable.
-Using master [as directed in the main instructions](#user-content-create-the-heroku-app) will always deploy an app with the most recent version of this buildpack.
+Using main [as directed in the main instructions](#user-content-create-the-heroku-app) will always deploy an app with the most recent version of this buildpack.

 [Releases are tagged](https://github.com/mars/create-react-app-buildpack/releases), so you can lock an app to a specific version, if that kind of determinism pleases you: